If you wish to become a truck driver but are unsure of how to get into trucking, there are some things you should know about the process.

 If you’re near a private CDL school or community college that offers CDL training and would rather not spend months away from your family living in a cheap hotel with another student (and possibly bed bugs!), this may be the best bet (if you can afford it.)

 They also typically have the best programs and teachers.
-There are lots of high quality private schools out there as well, but some have less than stellar reputations.
+Of course, there are lots of high-quality private schools out there as well, but some have less than stellar reputations.

-Some of them require students to work for them for very low pay for a year or more after graduating in order to pay for their tuition.
+Some of them require students to work for them for very low pay for a year or more after graduating to pay for their tuition.

 So the key is to DO YOUR RESEARCH ON THESE TRAINING PROGRAMS!

-- Are they local or out of state?
+- Are they local or ut of state?

 - If out of state, are lodging, food, and transportation included?

-- Do they offer financing or other payment options?
+- Do they offer fin ncing or other payment options?

-- If they’re a paid CDL training school, will you be required to drive for them after graduation?
+- If they’re a paid CDL training school, will you be required to drive for them after graduati n?

 - Are the learner’s permit application and license fees included in tuition, or will you need to pay for them separately?